fordjes/sdn-labs/mininet/01_netns.md

   - **Q1: Has there been a L3 (IP) address applied to the virtual interface of host1 (h2)?**
     - A1: Yes.
 In this example, h2-eth0@if198 has the address 10.0.0.2.

-0. Last but not least, the L2 and L3 of the switch.
+0. Almost done!
+Display the L2 of the switch (s1).

   `mininet>` `s1 ip link list`